A link to reset your password has been sent to your email

-During this holiday, you will stay in the following four-star hotels.
+During this holiday, you will stay in four-star hotels.
 All have been carefully selected to guarantee that every aspect has been taken into account for your enjoyment.

 Today you will arrive in Istanbul, Turkey.
-Transfer from Istanbul Atatürk Airport (IST) and check into your hotel.
+Transfer from Istanbul Airport and check into your hotel.
 You will be offered a welcome drink and a chat with gourmet experts on Turkish cuisine.
 Tonight, you will have a welcome dinner and be introduced to TravelShopTurkey's friendly crew and other travelers while enjoying traditional Turkish food and the mystical atmosphere of Istanbul at night.
 You will then spend the night in Istanbul.
-Today, a welcome dinner is included.

 After a morning orientation and sightseeing tour of Istanbul, you will participate in your first Turkish cooking lesson and prepare lunch, which you will later enjoy.
 During your Istanbul cooking tour, you will taste various flavors from different regions.